small-logo

 • Insights & News

-Daimiris also maintains an active pro bono practice focused on international human rights.
-She has published legal scholarship addressing gender‑based and criminal Strategic Lawsuits Against Public Participation (SLAPPs) and has advocated for tenants’ and immigrants’ rights in state and federal proceedings.
-Her advocacy experience includes presenting before the United Nations Special Rapporteur on the Right to Health on the rights of individuals deprived of liberty to receive adequate medical care, as well as supporting the rights of LGBTQ+ persons to freedom of expression, association, and liberty in collaboration with the UN Independent Expert on sexual orientation and gender identity.
+Daimiris’s pro bono work centers on international human rights.
+She has advocated for tenants’ and immigrants’ rights in state and federal proceedings and has collaborated with the United Nations Special Rapporteur on the Right to Health on issues affecting individuals deprived of liberty, as well as with the UN Independent Expert on sexual orientation and gender identity.

 Key Matters